 The brothers sent a message to Joseph, saying, ‘Your father gave this command before he died.
 Say to Joseph, “Please forgive the transgression of your brothers and their sin, because they did evil to you.” ‘ And now, please forgive the transgression of the servant of the God of your Father.”
 Joseph wept when they spoke to him.
 Genesis 50:16-17

 Joseph is seeing the fulfillment of his childhood dream.
 The brothers are bowing down to him and pledging to become his servants.
 Forty years earlier, God had given him a dream that showed every brother prostrate before him.
 Without stopping to think twice, he had shared it with his brothers.
 Perhaps he had gloated as he related it.
 Children do.
 Whatever his posture, it got him thrown into a pit and sold into slavery.
 But here’s the thing ~ What Joseph felt then and what he feels now are two completely different things.
-As a child, it was a fairy tale to think of subjects bowing down to you.
-As an adult, one refined by God through excruciating events, it is a tragedy to see brothers groveling.
-He has been in their shoes, loves them, and does not want to see them suffer.
+As a child, it was a fairy tale to think of subjects bowing down to him.
+As an adult, one refined by God through excruciating events, it was a tragedy to see brothers groveling.
+He loved them and did not want to see them suffer.

 Joseph wept when he saw his brothers fall to their knees in front of him.
 His tears were not tears of sweet revenge.
 They were tears of empathy and compassion.
 Never could he imagine feeling such a thing when he was bound, thrown into the back of a cart, and dragged to Egypt as a slave.
-God apes every child and the needed changes never happen quickly.
-A bad month, or year, does not usually bring transformation.
-A decade in the wilderness does.
+God shapes every child and the needed changes never happen quickly.
+A bad month, or year of drought, does not usually bring transformation.
+A decade or two in the wilderness does however.
 Acting like Jesus can be easy if you’re an actor.
 Thinking and feeling like Jesus takes a lifetime of refining.

 You do all things well.
 In Jesus name, Amen